Artist

 No counterfeits exist nor foreign issues.

-Many thanks to Daniela and Leonardo Dosso for information and nice words.
+Many thanks to Daniela and Leonardo Dosso for information and nice words and to Massimo Viviani for information.